1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 `let name=”James”;`

 `const name=”James”;`

+### Functions:

+Functions are another extremely useful piece of code.
+Functions are a reusable piece of code that you can use over and over again.
+Imagine it like a box.
+If you put code in the box it will be in the function.
+You can then use that box over and over again with the items inside it.
+It is the same with functions.
+You put code in the function and can call it over and over again to resuse the code

+Example of a Function:

+`function greet(myname, myage){`

+ `message = "Hello, " + myname + " (" + myage + ")!";`

+ `document.getElementById("output2").innerText += "\n" + message;`

+   ` }`

+`greet("James", 14);`

+This creates a function called greet.
+It then takes parameters when it is called.
+In this case when greet is called James and 14 are the parameters.
+It then prints this to the console log.
+You can call this function over and over again which makes them extremely useful.

 ### Arrays:
 Arrays are another important concept in our game.
 Arrays are a list of multiple different values which can then be called.
 Imagine you put multiple different fruits in a box.
 You then can take 1 or as many fruits as you want out of the box.
 This is similar to how an array works.